 1957 – 1959

 John Lennon was the founder of the group back in 1957 and laid the foundation to what was to become the most famous rock band in the world.
-Originally calling the band ‘The Blackjacks’ Lennon played guitar and done the vocals, Colin Hanton played drums, Eric Griffiths on guitar, Pete Shotton on washboard, Rod Davis on banjo and Bill Smith played tea chest bass.
+Originally, the band was called; ‘The Blackjacks’.
+Lennon was on guitar and done the vocals, Colin Hanton was on the drums, Eric Griffiths was also on guitar, Pete Shotton played the wash-board, the banjo was played by Rod Davis and Bill Smith played tea chest bass (a variation of the washtub bass that uses a tea chest – a type of wooden case used in shipping).

 After lasting only one week, the name ‘The Blackjacks’ was written off and Lennon came up with a new name of ‘The Quarry Men’ using his old school name as inspiration.
 Bill Smith left the band and was replaced by Ivan Vaughan.